ninoNinkovic/LiveStamps/README.md

 ```
 # Required Keys

-[value]  : Literal string, or list.
+[value]  : A string literal, or list.
 Setting as "auto" tries to find the value for you
-[stamp]  : Injection flag string.
-Value(s) are inserted at defined tag marker(s)
+[stamp]  : Output string.
+Value(s) are inserted at defined injection marker(s).
+See below.

 # Optional Keys

 [regex]  : Python regex pattern.
 If empty/excluded, the stamp is assumed static.
 [strft]  : Python strftime() format to apply to a time value i.e. "%d-%m-%Y"
 [format] : For advanced users, a Python format() argument to apply to each stamp value